streetpea/chiaki-ng/docs/index.md

 ## Getting Updates

-Visit [chiaki4deck Releases](updates/releases.md){target="_blank" rel="noopener"} for instructions on updating to the newest release, with notes for each release.
+Visit [chiaki-ng Releases](updates/releases.md){target="_blank" rel="noopener"} for instructions on updating to the newest release, with notes for each release.

 ## Additional Information

 ### About Chiaki

 [Chiaki](https://git.sr.ht/~thestr4ng3r/chiaki){target="_blank" rel="noopener"} is a "Free and Open Source PlayStation Remote Play Client" licensed under the [GNU Affero General Public License version 3](https://www.gnu.org/licenses/agpl-3.0.html){target="_blank" rel="noopener"} (AGPL V3).
 This license enables anyone to share and modify the source code to add additional features on the condition that they make those publicly available (copy-left) and also license them under the same AGPL V3 license.
-This package currently has an official flatpak on flathub which you can install on the Steam Deck.

-### About `chiaki4deck`
+### About `chiaki-ng`

-`chiaki4deck` aims to provide tips and tricks on using Chiaki with the Steam Deck.
-In the spirit of Chiaki being open source, I have made changes to the Chiaki project to optimize the experience on my Steam Deck and am sharing how to access and use those enhancements on this site.
-Furthermore, I have submitted a patch to bring the first set of completed updates to the "official" Chiaki repo.
-Additionally, I plan to submit future updates as patches and hope :fingers_crossed: they will be added despite the Chiaki project being in maintenance mode.
-If they are added, all of the `chiaki4deck` documentation here will also apply to the official Chiaki flatpak.
+`chiaki-ng` aims to serve as a next generation of Chiaki bringing new features and changes to the existing project which is now in maintenance mode.
+Is is available on Linux, Windows, and MacOS.

 !!!
-Question "What is the `chiaki4deck` flatpak?"
+Question "Where is `chiaki-ng` available?"

-    I have provided a flatpak with my updates named `chiaki4deck` (to distinguish it from the official Chiaki release to avoid confusion if users have both installed) as a solution for users that want an easy way to use these improvements on their Steam Deck.
-For installation instructions, see the [Installation section](setup/installation.md){target="_blank" rel="noopener"}
+    There is a flatpak on flathub for Linux (https://flathub.org/apps/io.github.streetpea.Chiaki4deck){target="_blank" rel="noopener"} as well as packages for Linux, Windows, and MacOS (amd64 and arm64) on the [releases page](https://github.com/streetpea/chiaki4deck/releases){target="_blank" rel="noopener"}.
+See the [Installation section](setup/installation.md){target="_blank" rel="noopener"} to get started.

 For users that want to build from source, I have also provided the updated source code on the accompanying GitHub repo (the link to the GitHub is on the top right [top left menu on mobile] of the site banner you see if you scroll to the top of any page).
 Instructions for this are in the [DIY section](diy/buildit.md){target="_blank" rel="noopener"}.
-As it stands, a lot of the documentation applies to the general Chiaki flatpak in addition to the `chiaki4deck` flatpak, but instructions are specifically tailored to `chiaki4deck` and the updates included therein.
-To use this documentation with the Chiaki flatpak replace `io.github.streetpea.Chiaki4deck` with `re.chiaki.Chiaki` where applicable and note that the features listed in the [Updates section](updates/done.md){target="_blank" rel="noopener"} will not work with that version (they only work with `chiaki4deck` until the main `Chiaki` flatpak gets an update.)
+As it stands, a lot of the documentation applies to the general Chiaki flatpak in addition to the `chiaki-ng` flatpak, but instructions are specifically tailored to `chiaki-ng` and the updates included therein.
+To use this documentation with the Chiaki flatpak replace `io.github.streetpea.Chiaki4deck` with `re.chiaki.Chiaki` where applicable and note that the features listed in the [Updates section](updates/done.md){target="_blank" rel="noopener"} will not work with that version (they only work with `chiaki-ng` until the main `Chiaki` flatpak gets an update.)

 ## Submitting Documentation Updates